 So back to planning your wonderful day out.
 Now remember that I, abelard, just hate the crowds and the places that tend to attract them, especially the mountains, and other stage finishes.

 If you don’t mind the crowds, then you will have different tactics, maybe picking the winding, narrow road through a French village, or brawling for a place at the finish.
 But be warned, the Tour takes over even fairly small towns where the stages begin and end.
-You will be lucky to enter the town, let alone find somewhere to park on the day.
+You will be lucky to enter the town in a vehicle, let alone find somewhere to park, on the day.

 mountains